Azure/RAI-vNext-Preview/docs/Setup.md

 ```powershell
 cd RAI-vNext-Preview
 ```
+8. Download the config.json from your workspace in portal.azure.com and place it in the top level of RAI-vNext-Preview.
-8. Run the following pip installs
+9. Run the following pip installs
 ``` powershell
 pip install jupyter responsibleai pyarrow pandas shap
 ```